|

 One of his sons, Eric Lemelson, was bitten by the wine bug and he runs this

 modest enterprise in Yamhill County.
+They have had a number of

 The Jerome's Reserve wine is a barrel selection, representing the best wine